Pathirippala: Transportation

 This village connects to other parts of India through Palakkad.
 National Highway No. 544 connects to Coimbatore and Bangalore.
 Other parts of Kerala are accessed through National Highway No. 66 going through Thrissur.
 Calicut International Airport, Cochin International Airport and Coimbatore Airport are the nearest airports.
 Shoranur Junction railway station is the nearest major railway station.
+Ottapalam, Mankara, and Lakkidi railway stations are also nearby, although many trains don't stop by.